 2. The Global Problem.

-What I do now, is analyzing some global problems rather than trying to address some abstract questions that 100 people in the world have ever heard of.
+What I do now, is analyse some global problems rather than trying to address some abstract questions that 100 people in the world have never heard of.
 Again, Millennials.

 3. The Job Is Never Really Done.

 And it will never be done, for as long as I am alive.
 For some people, this sort of open problem is irritating as there is never this ultimate payoff coming from a finished job.
 But I don’t mind knowing that there is always another turn to take, and yet another piece of the road ahead.
 Also, there is a lot of room for improvement.
 Today’s recruitment procedures and management strategies don’t follow the changes in the society fast enough.
 There’s so much to do!

 This is not a type of problem where you would be trying to improve on something that is already almost perfect, for example, design an even better and more beautiful sports car that can reach a speed of a few more miles per hour compared to all the awesome cars that are already out there.
 Instead, you are solving problems that are unsolved so far.
 So, if you are adventurous and you like to uncover foreign lands, this is a great place to be!